 What About Encapsulated Retinol?

 Take a look at retinol products online or at the store, and you’ll see many of them list “encapsulated retinol” as an ingredient.
-This means that the retinol was put inside of an encapsulate, like a liposome or oil, to protect it from light and air exposure.
-Since retinol is notoriously unstable, hiding it inside of a shell gives customers some certainty that it’s stable when it’s time to apply it.
+This means that the retinol was put inside of an encapsulation, like a liposome or oil, to protect it from light and air exposure.
+Since retinol is notoriously unstable, hiding it inside a shell gives customers some certainty that it’s stable when it’s time to apply it.

 The downside of encapsulated retinol is that it’s expensive, so it might not be used at high levels.
 More importantly, though, there’s often very little retinol inside the encapsulates.
 So, really, you’re not getting very much retinol to your skin.
 Also, you need to ensure that the encapsulates will actually break open and release the retinol.
 Some of them break open from the force of rubbing the product onto the skin.
 Others disintegrate due to a change in pH when it comes into contact with the skin.
 Each one is a little different.